athomasq/athomasq.github.io/categories/memos/series-a-benchmarks.md

 (Founder equity going into Series A is the one that people are sometimes surprised by.
 There was a time when VCs would refuse to fund startups where the founder owned too little of the company, going into the A, for fear of misaligned incentives.
 But I suspect that's changing; in the current market environment, VCs understand that sometimes founders have to dilute a lot, just to stay alive.)

 (**Update, Q3 2023:** Valuations have corrected and are now in the 30-40M range if your grades are mostly Bs.
-Also, the hurdle for a Series A today feels like it's a bit north of 1M ARR -- closer to 1.5 or 2M.
+Also, the ARR hurdle for a Series A today feels like it's a bit north of 1M -- closer to 1.5 or 2M.
 AI startups are an exception, there are no rules for them.)

+(**Update, Q2 2024:** The ARR hurdle keeps getting higher.
+Unless it's a pre-emptive round, it's now quite rare to see at Series A done at "just" 1M of ARR.
+Using letter grades, I'd say A is 2.5 to 5M, B is 1.5 to 2.5M, C is 0.8 to 1.2M.)

 <br/>